2023 Top Risks in the Consumer Products and Services Industry

 At the height of the pandemic, airlines offered early retirement packages to pilots.
 With air travel now at record levels, airlines are experiencing a highly competitive environment as they seek to replace the pilots who took early retirement, anticipate the departure of pilots approaching mandatory retirement age, and work to fill roles at regional operators to replace pilots who have departed for larger airlines.
 Other significant challenges impacting the airline workforce include travel benefits for employees that are less attractive due to limited seat availability, resulting in fewer open seats for non-revenue travel.
 That, combined with a tight labor environment and heavy competition for IT, finance, accounting and other back-office positions, has created significant concerns about talent acquisition.
 It is no surprise that airline executives identify challenges associated with the overall work environment and shifting labor model as their third-ranked risk for 2023.

 Companies’ ability to manage an unexpected crisis impacting their operations or reputation is ranked first.
 In general, airlines are most concerned about any event that could result in an extended ground stoppage, as revenue is not recoverable.
 Accordingly, airlines likely view a ransomware event impacting flight operations as more impactful than a breach of personally identifiable information.
 While both result in significant reputational damage, the inability to generate revenue is top-of-mind for airline executives and boards.
 Survey respondents from the airline industry also highlighted catastrophic natural disasters and weather events as top concerns.
-While they deal with weather events daily, airlines are getting better about integrating forecasting technology and predictive models to minimise the concentration of aircraft in catastrophe-affected areas that threaten to take aircraft out of service.
+While they deal with weather events daily, airlines are getting better about integrating forecasting technology and predictive models to minimize the concentration of aircraft in catastrophe-affected areas that threaten to take aircraft out of service.

 Several major airlines have also committed to the goal of achieving net-zero emissions by 2050.
 In both the United States and Europe, regulators are proposing rules that will require airlines to provide greater transparency on greenhouse gas emissions, including certifying carbon removal.
 Some in the industry are receptive to the idea but want to see a more “deliberate, incremental approach” to implementing the new rules.
 Also, several big airlines are investing in emerging technologies that could replace higher-emission aircraft.